Alphawanja/alx-system_engineering-devops/0x02-shell_redirections/README.md

-replays all characters A and c from input to z and e respectively script that removes all letters c and C from input script that reverse its input
+replays all characters A and c from input to z and e respectively script that removes all letters c and C from input script that reverse its input script that displays all users and their home directory sorted by users